July 10 column: Succulents

 Oh how I love succulents!
 They are the coolest and toughest plants around.
 They are incredibly popular these days because lots of folks have come up with creative containers to plant them in.

-My column in today’s edition of The Spokesman-Review is about this very topic: For low-water performers, give succulents a try.
-In it, I discuss the main types of succulents and which ones are hardy enough to grow in northern climates like mine.
+My column in today’s edition of The Spokesman-Review is about this very topic: For low-water performers, give succulents a try. (or you can read it below) In it, I discuss the main types of succulents and which ones are hardy enough to grow in northern climates like mine.
 You can also read my column below.

 succulents